shayan10/stock-sense/README.md

 #### Solution: Each holding also consists of a unique account ID and security ID, this insertion can be simplified to **O(n)** time by utilizing hash maps.

+This is an example of the raw investment data retuned from Plaid:
 ```json
 {
   "accounts": [